 Vegan Lentil Soup with Spinach, Tomatoes, and Cumin

 Vegan Lentil Soup with Spinach, Tomatoes, and Cumin has plenty of flavor from the cumin and other spices and this tasty soup is meatless, low-glycemic, South Beach Diet friendly, dairy-free, vegan, and gluten-free.
-Use the Diet-Type Index to find more recipes like this one.
+Use Soup Recipes to find more recipes like this one.

 In Utah we’re having a burst of spring-like weather lately.
 Not that I would ever complain about spring coming early, but all winter I’ve been cooking and re-photographing some of my favorite soups from the past and now I’m feeling like I need to get them posted before it really is spring.